Marcus-Friis/CycleCV/README.md

 # CycleCV

-Bachelor Project by Mads, Marcus and Mikkel
+Bachelor Project by Mads Høgenhaug, Marcus Friis and Mikkel Petersen.

-Containing simulation of traffic at the widely discussed intersection at Dybbølsbro.
+This repository contains all code used for wrangling data, training models and simulating traffic, along with other extra scripts for visualising data and more.

 ## main pipeline
+To run the core functionality, the core flow is
 1. create data directory
 2. run wrangler.py --> pdf.pkl, nndf.pkl
 3. run train_test_split.py --> split pdf.pkl and nndf.pkl in tran-test split